alokedip20/Networking_LAB/README.md

 											LH PCNTPK INT=0X60 (PCNTPK.COM should be copied into C:\ drive to execute this command)

-				After Executing the abode command the output was like following :
+				After Executing the above command the output was like following :

 											Packet driver is at segment 167A
 											Interrupt number 0xA (10)